Cursor Agent Terminal Command Behaves Unexpectedly

-Agent runs a shell command and gets confused — wrong working dir, wrong package manager, env not loaded, or output truncated.
+Cursor's agent runs a shell command and gets it wrong — wrong working dir, wrong package manager, env not loaded, output truncated, or .zshrc hangs the run.
+Concrete fixes.

-Composer agent runs npm test, sees “3 passing,” declares “all tests pass ✅.”
-You open your terminal, run the same command, get 10 failing.
-Or it cd packages/web && npm install, says done a few seconds later, and ls node_modules shows nothing installed.
-Cursor’s agent terminal isn’t a perfect mirror of your daily zsh: independent cwd state, may not source your .zshrc, truncates long output, and shell state across commands isn’t always sticky.
+The agent runs npm test, sees “3 passing,” declares “all tests pass.”
+You run the same command yourself and get 10 failing.
+Or it does cd packages/web && npm install, says done a few seconds later, and ls node_modules shows nothing installed.
+Cursor’s agent terminal is not a mirror of your daily zsh: it spawns a non-interactive shell with its own working directory, it does not source ~/.zshrc, it truncates long output, and shell state does not reliably carry across separate commands.

 Common causes